 Static electricity builds up when the air is dry.
 For those who live in climates that are humid in the summer and dry in the winter, you might notice an increase in static electricity shocks during those dry, chilly months.
 People who live in dry climates in the desert might experience the shocks year-round.

-The best way to reduce static electricity from building up on your laminate floors is to increase the humidity in your home.
+The best way to reduce static electricity from building up on your laminate floors is to increase the humidity in your home, or at least within the room(s) with laminate flooring.
 Do this by setting up a humidifier and turning off the furnace when it's not needed.
-If you have a wood-burning fireplace, resist the urge to build a flame — it can zap all the humidity out of the room.
+If you have a wood-burning stove, keep a pan or kettle of water simmering on top of the stove when the fire's going (free humidity!).

 02 of 04